Learning to flock in open space by avoiding collisions and staying together: Methods

 In this work we apply two different learning paradigms: centralized training (CT) and decentralized training (DT).
 In the former, agents act independently one from the other, but learn by shared experience -- as if they were \textit{hive-minded} -- while in the latter each agent learns its own policy independently, based solely on the sequence of states, actions and reward experienced by that specific agent.

-We store the cumulative rewards of each couple of states and actions in the so-called $Q$ matrix.
-States are encoded in the $Q$ matrix via the mean distance of agent $i$ to its local neighbours,
+The raw observation of each agent $i$ is given by the relative positions and headings of its Voronoi neighbours, while its {\it policy observation} (i.e. the information on which the policy is conditioned) is given by the mean distance of agent $i$ to its local neighbours,

-where the sum is over the set $\mathcal{V}_i$ of Voronoi neighbours of the i-th agent and $m_i$ is the cardinality of such set.
-Actions amount to one step of the dynamics (\ref{s_t})-(\ref{r_t}) with a specific choice of the parameter $\beta$ in Eq.~\eqref{s_t} which determines the balance between aligning and attractive interactions between agents: $\beta=0$ results in a purely aligning dynamics ({\it \`a la} Vicsek), and $\beta=1$ gives complete attraction towards the center of mass of local neighbours, that is an attraction dominated dynamics.
-For the sake of simplicity, we discretize both the states and the actions -- respectively with steps $\Delta d$ and $\Delta \beta$ in order to have a finite number of states $n_s$ and a finite number of possible actions $n_a$, avoiding the unnecessary computational complexity associated with continuous states and actions.
-State-action pairs are thus the discrete set $(d_k, \beta_j)$ with $k=1,\ldots,n_s$ and $j=1,\ldots,n_a$.
+where $m_i$ is the cardinality of the set $\mathcal{V}_i$ of Voronoi neighbours.
+Actions amount to the choice of a specific value for the relative coupling strength $\beta$ with which the agent performs one step of the dynamics (\ref{s_t})-(\ref{r_t}).

+With a slight abuse of terminology, in the following we will use the term ``state" for the policy observation $d(i)$ (not to be confused with the {\it microscopic agent state} $({\bf r}_i, {\bf s}_i)$, and denote the chosen $\beta$ with the term ``action".
+This is a standard use in RL where one speaks generically of state/action pairs.
+For the sake of simplicity, we also discretize both the states and the actions in order to have a finite number of states $n_s$ and a finite number of possible actions $n_a$, avoiding the unnecessary computational complexity associated with continuous states and actions (we describe the details of the discretization in the Results section) .